huyendt1610/groq-api-and-chromadb/README.md

 - **Streaming chat completion** — streams tokens in real time using `llama-3.1-8b-instant`
 - **Non-streaming chat completion** — returns the full response at once
 - **Web scraping + summarization** — scrapes a webpage with BeautifulSoup and summarizes it using `llama-3.3-70b-versatile`
+- **Vector search with ChromaDB** — embeds documents from a text file and runs semantic similarity queries

 ## Requirements